TTommyy/Sortowania/README.md

 # Sortowania
-Basic methods of sorting an array with complexity analysis and commentary in Polish.
+Methods of sorting an array with complexity analysis and commentary in Polish.
+  Includes:
+    -InsertionSort
+    -BubbleSort
+    -SelectionSort
+    -MergeSort
+    -QuickSort
+ Work in progress at:
+    -CountSort
+    -BuckedSort
+    -HeapSort